arun-bhadouriya/LibraryMangementSystemDesign/Readme.md

     1. Book - Simulation of a book (Real world enitiy).
     2. Human - Simlation of a Human (Real world entity).
     3. PatronPass - Pass given to the Human for the library.
-    4. QueryBook - Searching algorithms to use to search a book ( a strategy can be used to search )
+    4. Finder - Searching algorithms to use to search a book ( a strategy can be used to search )  {FindByISBN, FindBuTitle}
     5. Library - Simulation of a Library (Real world entity).
     6. PaymentProcessor - checkout management wrt book borrowing time. (per day cost). + supported all payment options.